Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/5-EVM_Solidity_Vyper_slides.md

 - **gas_limit**: Max gas the txn will pay
 - **gas_price**: (or EIP-1559 equivalent)
 - **nonce**: prevents replay attacks and forces ordering
-- **signature**: proves ownership of private keys, allows recoving Account ID
+- **signature**: proves ownership of private keys, allows receiving Account ID
+- _there can be more_

 ---v